hellmarbecker/plt-airt-2000/README.md

 2. Install Docker based Kafka cluster on a single Linux VM.
 See linux-install-notes.md

+## Data transfer, alternative approach

+1. NiFi single machine "cluster" to move data in

+2. MiNiFi on the Raspi

 ## Processing

 TODO - use Spark to get interesting aggs